greenstick/ohsu-dissertation-template/README.md

 # OHSU Dissertation Template

+***Forget the formatting; get to the writing!***

 This project is designed to serve as a dissertation template following the guidelines of the School of Medicine at Oregon Health & Science University.

 ## Usage